Guidelines for the Conduct of a Dissertation Defense:

 1. The candidate works with their committee chair to get the document ready for defense.

-2. Upon approval of the committee chair, the doctoral candidate schedules a defense date and time with the committee and arranges for a meeting room.
-NOTE: For pre and prospectus defenses, the committee must have the document 2 – 3 weeks prior to the defense.
-For final dissertation defenses, the committee must have the document 3-4 prior to the defense date.
-Electronic versions should be sent to all committee members and the candidate should also inquire if individual committee members would prefer a paper copy of the document.
-If so, it is the responsibility of the candidate to get this hard copy to the relevant committee member(s).
+2. Upon approval of the committee chair, the doctoral candidate schedules a defense date and time with the committee and arranges a location.
+NOTE: For preprospectus and prospectus defenses, the committee must have the document two weeks prior to the defense.
+For final dissertation defenses, the committee must have the document three weeks prior to the defense date.
+Electronic versions should be sent to all committee members.

 4. On the date of the defense, the most common practice is to begin with the chair welcoming the attendees.
 The chair also briefly goes through the procedures for the defense as described here and confirms that both the committee members and the student understands the process.